 15. Plan for ‘bylined’ articles:

-Contributed or bylined articles can be a tremendous way to create exposure and build a foundation for you as an expert of the industry.
-Plan a research on magazines and newspapers or even blogs to locate those channels that welcome such articles then plan to contact the editor.
+Contributed or bylined articles can be a tremendous way to create exposure and build a foundation for you as an expert in the industry.
+Plan research on magazines and newspapers or even blogs to locate those channels that welcome such articles then plan to contact the editor.
 The article must contain your key message.
 Make sure the focus of the specific media channel is relevant to your business.

 16. Opportunities to speak:

 These are another boulevard that offers exposure.
 So while planning PR programs, research conferences and trade shows for openings to nominate yourself as an important speaker or member of a discussion panel.
 Such engagement brings tremendous value to a growing business.

 Determining the target audience is essential to make it easier to align PR programs with them efficiently.
 This is a part where you describe specifically who you are targeting to build the base for generating the ideal PR programs that will be able to have the maximum impact on the appropriate customers.

 The target audience is not just your potential customers.
 PR plans must engage the ‘public’ of an organization which includes the stakeholders, suppliers, other vendors, community members, employees, current customers, and civic leaders.